CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   6. **Bevan** - [Mathew Bevan](https://irp.fas.org/congress/1996_hr/s960605b.htm)
      - Also known by his hacker alias "Kuji", gained notoriety in 1996 for his involvement in hacking into secure US government networks, particularly the files of the Griffiss Air Force Base Research Laboratory in New York.
-     - Born in Cardiff, Wales, Bevan was only 21 years old at the time of his arrest.
+     - Born in Cardiff, Wales, Bevan was just 21 years old when arrested.
+He was part of a hacking duo that included Richard Pryce, also known as "Datastream Cowboy".
      - His motive was to prove a UFO conspiracy theory, a goal he pursued using his hacking skills and a Commodore Amiga computer loaded with a blueboxing program called Roxbox.

   7. **Calce** - [Michael Calce](https://www.blackhatethicalhacking.com/articles/hacking-stories/mafiaboy-the-hacker-who-took-down-the-internet/)